Do you dry up, go blank, or get tongue-tied in social or professional situations?

-Much to my surprise I even found at times I could be the life and soul of the party.
+Much to my surprise, I even found at times I could be the life and soul of the party.
 I stopped being over-serious and started to have fun.
 I discovered much to my surprise that I had an enormous capacity for having fun.
 It was an essential part of me.

 At the same time, I started feeling happier and happier.
 The more I operated from my creative brain, the happier I got.
-Depression and anxiety simply melted away because I was expressing more of my true self.
+Depression and anxiety melted away because I was expressing more of my true self.
 And other people seemed to like the outgoing Claire much more than they liked the Wallflower Claire.
-I started to attract the kind of friends that I really wanted to have and to live the life I’d dreamed of living.
+I started to attract the kind of friends that I really wanted to have and live the life I’d dreamed of living.
 See my book: From Wallflower to Sunflower for my full story.

 How you can say goodbye to social anxiety and awkwardness